Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Pakri Peninsula

-Located 30 minutes from the city center, the Pakri Peninsula plays an important role in the history of Estonia, as it was occupied by the Soviets until the early 1990s.
+Located 30 minutes from the city centre, the Pakri Peninsula plays an important role in the history of Estonia, as it was occupied by the Soviets until the early 1990s.
 It was used as a nuclear submarine training centre and was the most powerful Soviet naval base in the country.
 Today, you can see remnants of its history while exploring the area.

-On the peninsula, you can take a day trip to see Pakri lighthouse, the ruins of a Cistercian monastery, the old quarry, soviet planes and cemeteries, and the Pakri wind park.
+On the peninsula, you can take a day trip to see the Pakri lighthouse, the ruins of a Cistercian monastery, the old quarry, soviet planes and cemeteries, and the Pakri wind park.
 However, locals tend to come for the stunning natural beauty.
-The area is characterized by sheer limestone cliffs which lead to the ocean.
+The area is characterised by sheer limestone cliffs which lead to the ocean.

 Tallinn Beaches